psailer1/MasterThesis/usecase1.md

 ## How to add C1 and C2

+### Create Maven Modules

-1. Create a new Maven Module Project for each of the component.
+Create a new Maven Module Project for each of the component.
 This section will describe how to add C1, but it is the same way for C2.
 As mentioned above, the name of C1 in the project structure is *arrowhead-consumer*, while C2 is *arrowhead-producer*.
 To add such a project click on File --> New --> Project --> Select Maven Module like shown in the picture below.